emilio2601/emilio2601.dev/_texts/deploying-a-web-app-affordable-ipv6-only-vps.md

 $ sudo systemctl restart docker
 ```

-For Dokku apps to work with IPv6, I needed to configure the app to bind to all interfaces instead of just localhost:
+For Dokku apps to work with IPv6, I needed to configure the app to bind to all interfaces instead of just localhost.
+This setting ensures the app listens on `[::]:PORT` (all IPv6 interfaces) rather than just `127.0.0.1:PORT` (IPv4 localhost only), which is essential for IPv6-only servers.

 ```bash
 $ dokku network:set my-app bind-all-interfaces true